 I was astonished...!

 As I believe those who have read the Naki no Ryuu manga will know, the work is renowned for its discontinuous storytelling—for how it jumps around in time.
-Putting the story in chronological order reworked it into a structure that could stand as a video production.

 Really!
 So that's it!
 So scripts really are structure...
 They're built atop the foundation that structure provides...!